compse-consulting/.github/profile/README.md

 We work with a small number of clients at a time — primarily international organisations and institutions — so every engagement gets focused, senior attention.
 Engagements are typically short, targeted, and high-impact: a method review, a validation framework, a second opinion where it matters.

 **Selected experience**

 Statistical validation and machine learning framework for international environmental and sanitation datasets (IHE Delft / Gates Foundation project)
 Get in touch

-Have a project, dataset, method, or analysis you'd like an expert eye on?
+Have an engineering or research project, dataset, method, modeling challenge or analysis you'd like an expert eye on?
 We're happy to have a short conversation about whether we're the right fit.

 Gürkan Sin 2970 Hørsholm, Denmark Email: compseconsulting@gmail.com CVR: 45439437 LinkedIn: Gürkan Sin